JOHN LELAND BAPTIST COLLEGE

 Our goal is simply to acquaint our sister churches with the learning opportunities at Leland.
 Here is your opportunity to see first-hand not only the quality of our classes but just how enriching a class can be to you as a Christian.
 We are so convinced of our program, we believe even one class will change your life.

 We have on-campus and on-line classes to choose from.
-We are on the Quarter System which means that a class is ten weeks—although most on-line classes allow you up to fifteen weeks to complete.
-Request a copy of our course offerings or visit us at johnlelandbaptistcollege.org.
+We are on the Quarter System which means that a class is ten weeks long with the final exam on the eleventh week.
+Request a copy of our course offerings or visit us at firstname.lastname@example.org

 God Calls Us to Learn

 The Bible says “Wise men layeth up knowledge” (Prov.
 10.14) and that for “the soul to be without knowledge, it is not good” (Prov.
 19.2).
 The Scriptures also say that “knowledge” is to be regarded as something of greater value than “choice gold” (Prov.
 8.10).
 Knowledge, of course, is the fundamental basis of all wisdom.
 There is no wisdom without knowledge; and, therefore, it is not surprising that the Scriptures place so high a premium on learning and knowledge!